kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 ###### What are other known failure modes?

-- If there are constant node events that match our field filters, the reconcile could happen in a loop.
-This is not much worse than the 10-second interval we had before.
+- Continuous node events that match our field filters could trigger reconciliation in a tight loop.
+To prevent this, we apply a rate limiter to the workqueue.
+The limiter ensures that reconciliations never occur more frequently than every 10 seconds, preserving the behavior of the previous fixed interval while adding robustness against event storms.

 ###### What steps should be taken if SLOs are not being met to determine the problem?